 - 4This allows the mixture to soak the cloths thoroughly.The container can be turned upside down if the lid is fastened securely.

 - 6In this method, the bottle is used to spray each wipe before it is used to wipe the baby.
 Refrain from spraying the mixture directly on the baby's skin, as this could get messy.
 Spray the wipe, then wipe the baby's bottom!Spray first then wipe.

 - 7The second container can be used to store dirty wipes.
 When finished wiping the baby, place the wipe in the container and secure the lid.Place used wipe in second container.Advertisement

 - Add another mixture to pre-soak dirty wipes.
 A mixture of water and baking soda or safe detergent can be added to the second container to help remove stains from the wipes.

 - Make sure to label both containers with words such as, "clean" and "dirty" so that you don't mix them up accidentally, perhaps, say late at night when you are tired and sleepy.

 - Essential oils may be sensitive for your baby skin.
-You can use use Tea Tree Oil with care.
+You can use Tea Tree Oil with care.
 Stop using any oil if baby develops rashes or they persist.
 You'd only need a couple of drops in the entire spray bottle.

 - Shake spray bottle if oil and water separate.
 Water and oil separate when left sitting for too long.
 Simply shake the bottle to mix the components.